 If it’s at work, be the person that always drops a mail to the whole team to acknowledge them for their hard work (no matter what level you are at).

-At home, be the person that resolves tough situations at home by seeing the good in both parties.
+At home, be the person who resolves tough situations at home by seeing the good in both parties.

 I recently shared how appreciative I was of my bookstore managers and the way they always celebrated my little wins on the sales floor.
 One of the managers was in tears because she confessed how rare it was for people to acknowledge her hard work.